FatihcDeniz/Artifical-Intelligence-and-Machine-Learning-Projects/Tic-Tac-Toe AI/README.md

 # Tic-Tac-Toe AI

-This is a Tic-Tac-Toe AI taht uses minimax algorithm to play.
+This is a Tic-Tac-Toe AI that uses a minimax algorithm to play.

-This is originally created for cs50AI couse from Harvard.
+This is originally created for the cs50AI course from Harvard.

 ## Requirements